The Gospel Of Thomas

 threatening; triple intermingled with double; at the same time homogeneous, having all

-And Zacheus, seeing that He so divided the first letter, was stupefied about the first letter, and
+common.
+5 And Zacheus, seeing that He so divided the first letter, was stupefied about the first letter, and

 about such a human being and such learning; and he cried out, and said: Woe's me, for I am